 A notice to terminate tenancy may only be used to terminate a month to month tenancy.
 It does not terminate an unexpired lease.
 A landlord may not terminate an unexpired lease, for example, because the landlord is selling the property or wants to move into the property.
 Although often referred to as a “twenty-day” notice, the legally required notice period may be longer than twenty days.

-The 20-day notice to terminate tenancy must be served at least twenty days in advance of the last day of a rental period and must terminate the tenancy as of the end of the last day of a rental period.
-The date of termination is not calculated by adding twenty days to the date it is served.
+The notice to terminate tenancy must terminate the tenancy as of the end of the last day of a rental period (typically the last day of a calendar month), and must be served at least the legally required number of days in advance.
+The date of termination is not calculated by adding the required number of days to the date it is served.